Body, Behavior, Basics

 - For you and your Vet:

-Your dog has already been tested for the following tick-related and fungal diseases :
+Your dog has already been tested for some of the following tick-related and fungal diseases, depending on where the dog came from :

 Rocky Mountain Spotted Fever